kermitt2/grobid/doc/Grobid-docker.md

 }
 ```

-See for instance [here](https://stackoverflow.com/a/36982696) for allocating to the Docker machine more than the default RAM on `macos`.
+See for instance [here](https://stackoverflow.com/a/36982696) for allocating to the Docker machine more than the default RAM on `macos` with command lines.

-For more information see the [GROBID main page](https://github.com/kermitt2/grobid/blob/master/Readme.md).

 ### pdfalto zombie processes